chloemaivu/events-app/README.md

 # EventsApp

-<p> This group project is a full stack event app that allows a logged in user to create, read, update and delete events. </p>
+<p> This group project was a full stack event app that allowed a logged in user to create, read, update and delete events. </p>
 <p> It was implemented using pair programming via VSCode LiveShare. </p>